vernamlab/SCApeGoat/doc/metrics.rst

    :Authors: Samuel Karkache (swkarkache@wpi.edu), Trey Marcantonio (tmmarcantonio@wpi.edu)

+.. py:function:: organize_snr_label(traces: np.ndarray | list, intermediate_fcn: Callable, *args: any) -> dict:

+    Organizes label dictionary for SNR metric using a specified intermediate function.

+    :param traces: The trace set to be used in label organization
+    :type traces: np.ndarray | list
+    :param intermediate_fcn: A callback function used to generate np array of possible labels.
+Custom functions can be defined by the user as long as they return an np.ndarray
+    :type intermediate_fcn: Callable
+    :param *args: Additional arguments needed for intermediate_func
+    :return: The labels dictionary organized
+    :rtype: dict
+    :Authors: Samuel Karkache (swkarkache@wpi.edu), Trey Marcantonio (tmmarcantonio@wpi.edu)

+.. py:function:: unmasked_sbox_output_intermediate(keys: np.ndarray | list, plaintexts: np.ndarray) -> np.ndarray:

+    Unmasked sbox intermediate output for AES.
+Can be used with the `organize_snr_label` as the intermediate_fcn

+    :param keys: The set of keys used to calculate sbox output
+    :type keys: np.ndarray | list
+    :param plaintexts: The plaintexts used to calculate sbox output
+    :type plaintexts: np.ndarray | list
+    :return: A list containing all intermediate values
+    :rtype: np.ndarray

 .. py:function:: t_test(fixed_t, random_t, visualize, visualization_path)

     Computes the t-statistic and t-max between fixed and random trace sets.
 T-statistic magnitudes above or below